Genesis has a lot of criticism thrown at it, but does the creation story fail scientific study?

 “In the beginning, God created the heavens and the earth.
 The earth was without form and void, and darkness was over the face of the deep.”

-Then there was a gap, then: “And the Spirit of God was hovering over the face of the waters.
+Then there was a gap: “And the Spirit of God was hovering over the face of the waters.
 And God said, ‘Let there be light,’ and there was light.”
 This was when the present biological species and humanity were created.

 Progressive Creationism: Humanity is directly created by God based on primate anatomy.
 Biological species are directly created by God plus evolution, but no single common ancestor.
 Scientifically accepted age of the Earth, but no global flood.
 Scientifically accepted age of the Universe.
 Creation occurred in rapid bursts by divine intervention in which all “kinds” of plants and animals appear in stages lasting millions of years.
 The archaeological record shows that “species do not gradually appear by the steady transformation of its ancestors; [but] appear all at once and fully formed.”
 It rejects macroevolution.